 District 6 Museum

 "Before this trip with SAA, I had never been on the continent of Africa, and my knowledge of South African history and sports was extremely limited.
 After the end of three weeks of gyming, exploring and interacting with amazing guest speakers, locals and so many other friendly people, I am very grateful to have had the chance to learn about South African culture and history through the lens of sports.

 SAA organization helped everything run smoothly.
 Nawaal was an excellent resource and remains one of the main reasons why this trip is so memorable, and why I hope to visit South Africa again in the future."

 - Stanford University Student

 Recent Faculty-Led Program in Costa Rica:

 Since 2017, we have hosted a group of Wittenberg University students and one resident faculty member in Costa Rica.
 This semester-long program begins in San Jose, where the resident faculty member teaches elective courses and the students are also directly enrolled in courses at Veritas University -- one of the top ranked institutions in Central America.
 The groups spends the last month of the program on our Playa Flamingo campus, where the students engage in service-learning projects and internships.
-Previous faculty members came from Biology and Exercise Science departments, and we will host a Communications faculty member in Spring 2019.
+Previous faculty members have come from Biology, Exercise Science, and Communications departments.

 "The service opportunities in Playa Flamingo widened my worldview and changed me.
 Being able to embed ourselves in an already tight knit community and having that be practically the only thing we did was an amazing experience.